-This article is all about the light and how best to make use of it, whether it’s hard, with harsh, dark shadows, or whether it’s soft and gentle coming through a window or in the open shade outdoors.
+This guide is all about the light and how best to make use of it, whether it’s hard, with harsh, dark shadows, or whether it’s soft and gentle coming through a window or in the open shade outdoors.

-Tip #1: Decide the Mood, then Choose Your Light
+1. Decide the Mood, then Choose Your Light